intel-iot-devkit/how-to-code-samples/doorbell/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a smart doorbell that:
+Using a compatible Intel-based platform, this project lets you create a smart doorbell that:
 - issues an audible notification whenever the doorbell is rung.
 - issues a visual notification whenever the doorbell is rung.
 - keeps track of visitors using cloud-based data storage.